The Five Buddha Ring

 a call on a woman whose longing for

-he thought he had longed for her, and the more
+I thought I had longed for her, and the more

-he thought so, the more he took to the road,
+I thought so, the more I took to the road,

 to San Francisco, Phoenix, and now Creel,